 I do need to say that I LOVE MY BODY AND MY KIDS.
-If someone had come to me and told me my skin would stretch to a point where I would think it was going to tear any second.
+If someone had come to me and told me my skin would stretch to a point where I’d think it was going to tear any second.
 That I wouldn’t be able to count my stretch marks.
-That my bellybutton would be deformed and that getting dressed would change forever I would do it again.
+That my bellybutton would be deformed and that getting dressed would change forever, I would do it again.
 But oh God, that doesn’t take away how traumatic it is.

 I’ve been giving sneak peaks of my postpartum stomach here and there since I started blogging but have never actually done it.
 So I think I’ll just bare it all here for you and start with that.
 Postpartum pooches come in all sizes and shapes.
 This is mine: (I wasn’t brave enough to show the side view)

 A super soft stomach, extra skin , a diastasis recti of 2-3 fingers and a not so pretty bellybutton.
 Things that make it hard for me to wear just any bathing suit.
 I haven’t worn a bikini since I had my first except for pregnancy!
 I do love big bellies in a bikini!

 Now that my belly finally came out let’s dive in to all the swimsuits I tried following Shana’s very subjective tips plus some I discovered along the way.

 Nop, they are not.
 They are great to cover stretch marks if you want to cover them.
 But if I didn’t have all that extra skin and weird bellybutton, I would wear a bikini despite the stretch marks.
 I didn’t even want to try it on because I knew I wouldn’t have any control on my pooch and there are better options.